QuChunhe/study/DistributedSystem.md

 [52] Implementation of logical clocks requires addressing two issues [19]: data structures local to every process to represent logical time and a protocol (set of rules) to update the data structures to ensure the consistency condition.

+- A local logical clock, denoted by lci,
+- A logical global clock, denoted by gci
 A local logical clock v.t.
 A logical global clock,

+- R1 This rule governs how the local logical clock is updated by a process when it executes an event (send, receive, or internal).
+- R2 This rule governs how a process updates its global logical clock to update its view of the global time and global progress.

 scalar time, vector time, and matrix time